fredericbarthelet/blog-theodo-article-homebridge/README.md

 # How to make Siri your perfect home companion without Apple Homekit compatible devices

-## Why Homekit ?
+## Why Homekit?

-Homekit is a home accessory management framework developped by Apple.
+[Homekit](https://developer.apple.com/homekit/) is a home accessory management framework developped by Apple.
 It allows Apple devices' owners to control connected objects from different manufacturers using a single interface.
 It enhances Siri's capability to interprete commands intended for those devices.

-## How doest it work ?
+## How doest it work?

 As of today, only a small number of Homekit enabled devices are available on the market.
 The software included within those devices is able to receive requests made using Homekit protocol.